DonRumata710/LogManager/README.md

 - `comments` - array of objects with `start` and optional `finish` strings describing line comments.
 - `separator` - delimiter separating fields in a log line.
+- `lineRegex` - regular expression describing the entire log line when no separator is provided.
+Capturing groups correspond to fields in order.
 - `timeFieldIndex` - zero-based index of the timestamp field.
 - `timeRegex` - pattern used to parse the timestamp.
 Std::chrono::parse format is used.
 - `fields` - array of field definitions.
 Each entry contains a `name`, a